 Periodontitis is a condition with the potential to cause great damage to teeth and gums if left untreated and should thus be viewed with heightened severity when compared to gingivitis.
 While all the problems commonly associated with gingivitis will remain present, such as inflamed gums, bad breath, and bleeding gums, issued of much higher severity may also begin to occur.
 For example, inflammation could continue to develop to the extent at which the bone of the jaw could be lost.
 This could lead to the loosening, and eventual loss, of teeth.

 Visit your Dentist

 Despite the difference in severity of both of these gum issues, Periodontitis and Gingivitis can be difficult to distinguish between to the untrained eye, making it vital that a dental professional is consulted if gum disease to any extent is suspected.
 If you believe you may be suffering from either of these conditions, book an appointment with our emergency dentist in Tamworth who will be able to advise the best course of treatment to work towards the resolve of the issue.
-Alternatively, get in touch for more information and discover what our Tamworth Dental Practise can do to help you.
+Alternatively, get in touch for more information and discover what Ascent Dental Care Tamworth can do to help you.